ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 Learn more about dealing with cancer recurrence.

-Recovery from lymphoma is not always possible.
+Recovery from Hodgkin lymphoma is not always possible.
 If the lymphoma cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and for many people, advanced cancer is difficult to discuss.
+This diagnosis is stressful, and for some people, advanced cancer is difficult to discuss.
 However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
 Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.
 It is also important to discuss newer treatment options that are being tested in clinical trials.
 Finding a second opinion may be useful, too.

 People who have advanced cancer and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced care planning.